-Biden-Harris Administration Announces New Agreement between Seven Federal Agencies to Implement the American Climate Corps
+Biden-Harris Administration Announces New Agreement Between Seven Federal Agencies to Implement the American Climate Corps

-WASHINGTON, Dec.
-19, 2023 – Today, the Biden-Harris Administration is taking critical steps to advance the American Climate Corps, a landmark initiative announced by President Biden earlier this year to train the next generation of clean energy, conservation, and climate resilience workers, while putting them on a path to good-paying union jobs.
-As part of this commitment, today seven federal agencies – the Departments of Commerce, the Interior, Agriculture, Labor and Energy, the Environmental Protection Agency, and AmeriCorps – are formally entering into a Memorandum of Understanding (MOU) that will serve as a blueprint for the multiagency program.
+Washington, DC, Dec.
+19, 2023 (GLOBE NEWSWIRE) -- Today, the Biden-Harris administration is taking critical steps to advance the American Climate Corps, a landmark initiative announced by President Biden earlier this year to train the next generation of clean energy, conservation, and climate resilience workers, while putting them on a path to good-paying union jobs.
+As part of this commitment, seven federal agencies – the Departments of Commerce, the Interior, Agriculture, Labor and Energy, the Environmental Protection Agency and AmeriCorps – are formally entering into a Memorandum of Understanding that will serve as a blueprint for the multiagency program.
 The MOU lays out the mission, goals, priorities, and next steps for implementing President Biden’s American Climate Corps.

-In addition, beginning in January, senior Administration officials will also convene a series of virtual listening sessions to hear directly from prospective American Climate Corps applicants and implementing partners, including labor unions, educational institutions, employer partners, and state, local, and Tribal governments about their priorities for the American Climate Corps.
+In addition, beginning in January, senior administration officials will also convene a series of virtual listening sessions to hear directly from prospective American Climate Corps applicants and implementing partners, including labor unions, educational institutions, employer partners, and state, local and tribal governments about their priorities for the American Climate Corps.
 The convenings announced today will inform the implementation of this historic new initiative.
-More information about the virtual listening sessions can be found on the American Climate Corps page.
+More information about the virtual listening sessions can be found here.

-Earlier this month, the USDA Forest Service and AmeriCorps signed a five-year, $15 million interagency agreement to establish the Forest Corps.
-Forest Corps aims to connect people from diverse backgrounds with opportunities to reduce wildfire risk, support reforestation and make national forests and grasslands healthier and more resilient to threats like climate change.
-The first cohort of 80 members is set to start work next summer.

-“Preparing our national forests and grasslands from the historic threats they face means training the next generation of forest managers and leaders to take up the mission of caring for these treasured landscapes,” said Agriculture Secretary Tom Vilsack.
-“Thanks to the long-term vision of the Biden-Harris Administration, Forest Corps is set to take on today’s conservation challenges while investing in the workforce we need for the future.”
+"I am proud that the Biden-Harris administration is taking bold climate action and implementing such an historic initiative," said Michael D. Smith, CEO, AmeriCorps.
+"The American Climate Corps presents us with an opportunity to address the urgent climate crisis while training and preparing young people for good-paying union jobs in clean energy and climate resilience.
+From record heat to extreme flooding, we know we need to act now — and through the American Climate Corps, that's exactly what we are doing."

 Under the MOU, agencies are agreeing to the following principles: